J3FF97/Pneumatic-Cooking/README.md

-Pneumaticraft-Popcorn
+Pneumatic Cooking
 =====================

-The Repository for Pneumaticraft Popcorn, a pneumaticraft addon.
+The Repository for Pneumatic Cooking, a PneumaticCraft addon.